 Meanwhile, the weekend is headlined by two huge games (one in each conference), including the Packers taking on the Falcons and Phillip Rivers and Peyton Manning duking it out at Lucas Oil Stadium on Sunday night.

-It’s once again time to “Pick Your Knows” – the only time it’s not a disgusting habit – and here are Week 12’s games in the NFL (spreads as they appear through CBSSports.com).
+It’s once again time to “Pick Your Knows” – the only time it’s not a disgusting habit – and here are NFL Week 12 games (with spreads as they appear through CBSSports.com).

 Pick Your Knows: NFL Week 12 Picks Against the Spread

 New England Patriots at Detroit Lions (+6.5)